 CONTENT AND OBJECTIVE

-The 2020 edition of the Winter School will focus on the topic “Federalism and Language“.
+The 2024 Winter School will focus on federalism and sustainability.

-The Winter School will examine a series of issues:
+The Winter School will examine the following issues:

-The 2020 Winter School examines these and other questions by combining theoretical expertise and relevant case studies.
-As such, the programme is a unique opportunity for young academics, postgraduate students, civil servants and practitioners to receive enhanced training on the theoretical and practical aspects of federalism.
+The 2024 Winter School examines these and other topics by combining theoretical expertise and relevant case studies.
+As such, the program is a unique opportunity for young academics, postgraduate students, civil servants and practitioners to receive enhanced training on the theoretical and practical aspects of federalism and multilevel governance.